 Salary Scale - Projected salary increases based upon inflation of 4.5 % together with wage increases attributable to seniority, merit and "standard of living" increases.
-For judges, the assumed payroll growth rate is 4.00% per annum.
+For judges, the assumed salary increase is 5.00% per year for all years of service.

-Mortality Rates - For NDPERS and HPRS: Pre- and post-mortality life expectancies of participants based upon the RP-2000 Combined Healthy Mortality Table, set back three years for NDPERS and set back one year for HPRS and the RP-2000 Disabled Retiree Mortality Table, set back one year for males (not set back for females) for disabled members.
+Mortality Rates - For NDPERS and HPRS: Pre- and post-mortality life expectancies of participants based upon the RP-2000 Combined Healthy Mortality Table, set back three years for NDPERS and set back one year for HPRS and the RP-2000 Disabled Retiree Mortality Table, set back one year for males (not set back for females)